You can find the DNS Settings at Services → DNS.

 On the page the DNS server can be enabled or disabled.
+SSL/TLS is enabled by default and the VT AIR Certificate with port 853 is used.
 You can change Interfaces In and Interfaces Out and on which Port DNS runs on.
 The Local Zone Type can be configured and is on Transparent by default.
 The option DNSSEC controls the Domain Name System Security Extensions and if PTR Records is enabled, PTR Records for Host Overrides get added automatically.
 DHCP Registration will register the DHCP leases in the DNS server, while Static DHCP Registration will register the DHCP Host Reservations in the DNS server.

 By default the DNS Server queries the DNS Root servers and is not forwarding traffic to other servers.
 If DNS Forward is enabled, you can add multiple DNS Forward Servers with an IP address for each and those are used instead of the Root Servers.